 Upshur County man admits to making a bomb

-ELKINS, WEST VIRGINIA – Eric Reynolds Rowan, of Buckhannon, West Virginia, has admitted to making a bomb, U.S. Attorney Bill Powell announced.
+ELKINS, WEST VIRGINIA – William John Clark, of Buckhannon, West Virginia, has admitted to a firearms charge, U.S. Attorney Bill Powell announced.

-Rowan, age 26, pled guilty to one count of “Making a Destructive Device.”
-Rowan admitted to making an explosive bomb, which wasn’t registered as required by law.
+Clark, age 62, pled guilty to one count of “Making a Destructive Device.”
+Clark admitted to making an explosive bomb, which wasn’t registered as required by law.
 The crime occurred in March 2020 in Upshur County.

-Rowan faces up to 10 years of incarceration and a fine of up to $10,000.
+Clark faces at up to 10 years of incarceration and a fine of up to $10,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Christopher L. Bauer is prosecuting the case on behalf of the government.
-The Bureau of Alcohol, Tobacco, Firearms & Explosives and the FBI investigated.
+Assistant U.S. Attorney Brandon S. Flower is prosecuting the case on behalf of the government.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives and the Upshur County Sheriff’s Office investigated.

 U.S. Magistrate Judge Michael John Aloi presided.

 Updated August 27, 2020